 Five business days for current year checks, longer if the check was cut in a prior year.
 We are unable to reissue a check that has been stop paid until after we have received confirmation from the bank that the stop payment was successful.

-You can change your status during the update times.
-You must present your identification along with your current SAG-AFTRA card or receipt issued by SAG-AFTRA and fill out a data change form.
+You can change your status during updates.
+You must present your identification along with your current SAG-AFTRA card and fill out a data change form.